Élisabeth of France: Revolution

 Élisabeth and her brother Charles-Philippe, Comte d'Artois, were the staunchest conservatives in the royal family.
 Unlike Artois, who, on the order of the king, left France on 17 July 1789, three days after the storming of the Bastille, Élisabeth refused to emigrate when the gravity of the events set in motion by the French Revolution became clear.

-On 5 October 1789, Élisabeth saw the Women's March on Versailles from Montreuil, and immediately returned to the Palace of Versailles.
+On 5 October 1789, Élisabeth saw the Women's March on Versailles from Montreuil and immediately returned to the Palace of Versailles.
 She advised the king to carry out "a vigorous and speedy repression of the riot" rather than to negotiate, and that the royal family should relocate to some town further from Paris, so as to be free from any influence of factions.
-Her advice was countered by Necker, and she retired to the queen's apartments.
-She was not disturbed when the mob stormed the palace to assassinate the queen, but awoke and called to the king, who was worried about her.
-When the mob demanded that the king return with them to Paris, and Lafayette advised him to consent, Élisabeth unsuccessfully advised the king differently:
+Her advice was countered by Jacques Necker, and she retired to the Queen's apartments.
+She was not disturbed when the mob stormed the palace to assassinate the queen, but awoke and called to the King, who was worried about her.
+When the mob demanded that the King return with them to Paris, and Lafayette advised him to consent, Élisabeth unsuccessfully advised the King differently: